airwallex/airwallex-payment-demo/docs-components-sdk/README.md

 #### Returns

-`window.AirwallexComponentsSDK.payment.destroyElement` returns true or false to indicate the success or failure of the call.
+`payment.destroyElement` returns true or false to indicate the success or failure of the call.

 ### Update an Element